 A woman, short-haired and weightless, folds her body up in relief.
 Light pours in through a nearby window, and as she floats gently in the sunlight, at once the image of a fetus in utero is evoked.
 The frame lingers here.
 She recovers her breath and then, her energy restored, she swims through the air.

 Alfonso Cuarón, along with his son, Jonás, have crafted what may be the most technologically impressive film in history with Gravity.
 When James Cameron himself has nothing but praise for your cinematic achievements, you know you’ve made waves.
 And yet, in spite of its impressive spectacle, moments like the scene described above keep this tale of astronauts lost in space disappointingly moored to Earth.

 I am happy to count Cuarón among my favorite directors.
 His views on filmmaking have always seemed entirely in sync with my own, from directorial ideology to aesthetic taste.
-I love his appreciation for the long take, as well as his gritty perspective on humanity.
+I love his appreciation for long takes, as well as his gritty perspective on humanity.
 These elements are palpable in everything from The Prisoner of Azkaban to Children of Men, and indeed extend to his latest effort.

 As with any master of film, I expected and found nothing less than technical perfection in Gravity.
 The sound design alone is worthy of an Academy Award, as Cuarón contrasts the silence of space with the very human noises of heavy breathing and nervous humming.
 Likewise, no visual detail is left unattended.
 Thinking about the film now, this may be the first movie I’ve seen where it was truly difficult to tell where the sets ended and the computer-generated effects began.